-What matters is where your company is located.
-So, if you’ve got a limited company that is registered in the UK, and it’s subject to UK corporation tax, then it is within the bounds of R&D tax relief.
+What matters is where your company is located - so, if you’ve got a limited company that is registered in the UK (subject to UK corporation tax), then it is within the bounds of R&D tax relief.

 It doesn’t matter where your employees or your subcontractors are based.
-It’s where you as a company are based that is critical.
-Again, don’t dismiss it.
-It could well come into play for you there.
-Don’t be put off.
-You may well qualify for R&D tax relief on that expenditure.
+It’s where your company is based that is critical.

 The SME relief is the one that applies to most companies.
 It’s the most generous of the two reliefs.
-So that’s the one you ideally want to qualify for (although the RDEC relief is better than nothing!).
+So that’s the one you ideally want to claim (although the RDEC relief is still better than nothing!).

-If you’ve already got a grant then you will have to explore the routes and see how it works out best for you.
-If you haven’t yet taken a grant, it’s often worth crunching numbers first and seeing which one’s going to be better for you.
+If you haven’t yet applied for or accepted a grant, it’s often worth crunching the numbers first and seeing which route is going to work out best for you.